smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

         }
     }

-Some incidence handlers receive additional information delivered as 'implicit arguments'.
-Those are accessible variables are prepared without being explicitly defined in the source code fragment itself.
-In the documentation below implicit variables are explained once at their first occurrence.
-An implicit argument of a distinct name has the same meaning in all incidence handlers where it appears.
+The following subsections group the explanations of incidence handlers by subject.
+Some incidence handlers receive additional 'implicit arguments'.
+The are specified as if they were function arguments.
+The meaning of names used as implicit arguments is given at the entry of each subsection.

 Mode Entry and Exit
 ^^^^^^^^^^^^^^^^^^^

-Upon mode entry and exit the following two incidence handlers are executed.
+Upon mode entry and exit the incidence handlers ``on_entry`` and ``on_exit`` are executed.
+The following implicit arguments may be passed along.

+.. variable:: QUEX_NAME(Mode)* FromMode

+   A pointer to the mode object of the mode *from* where the current mode is entered.

+.. variable:: QUEX_NAME(Mode)* ToMode

+   A pointer to the mode object of the mode *to* where the current mode leaves.

+The incidence handlers for entry and exit are:

-.. data:: on_entry
+.. function:: on_entry(FromMode)

-    Implicit Argument: ``FromMode``

     Incidence handler to be executed on entrance of the mode.
-This happens as a reaction to mode transitions. ``FromMode`` is the mode from which the current mode is entered.
+This happens as a reaction to mode transitions.

-.. data:: on_exit
+.. function:: on_exit(ToMode)

-    Implicit Argument: ``ToMode``

     Incidence handler to be executed on exit of the mode.
 This happens as a reaction to mode transitions.

-The variable ``ToMode`` contains the mode to which the mode is left.
+The incidence handlers are triggered whenever the user triggers a mode transition.
+This may happen by explicit function calls to such ``self_enter_mode()``, or one of the commands ``GOTO``. ``GOSUB``, or ``GOUP``.

-The incidence handlers are called from inside the member function ``self_enter_mode()``. ``on_exit`` is called before the mode transition is accomplished. ``on_entry`` is called when the new mode has been set.
+``on_exit`` is called before the mode transition is accomplished. ``on_entry`` is called when the new mode has been set.
 Sending tokens from inside the entry/exit handlers is is possible.
-However, the lexical analyzer does not return immediately.
-If the 'single token' policy is used, a token being sent might be overwritten if another sending occurs before return from the token-receive function.
-If the 'token queue' policy is used, it must be chosen large enough to store tokens of all possible transition scenarios.
+However, the lexical analyzer does not return immediately as it does when pattern matched.
+Tokens which are sent from inside these handlers are stacked in the token queue.

 Pattern Matching
 ^^^^^^^^^^^^^^^^